gniriki/gniriki.com/Input/posts/Publishing-site-on-Amazon-S3.md

 #### Configuring Route 53

 Your site should be up and running now, but it needs a better address than `domain.com.s3-website-us-east-1.amazonaws.com` or similar.
 To achieve that you need to configure Amazon Route 53 service.

-Open up [Route 53 console](https://console.aws.amazon.com/route53/) and go straight for
+First thing you need to set up is hosted zone.
+Route 53 uses it to store information about your domain.
+Open up [Route 53 console](https://console.aws.amazon.com/route53/) nd go straight for DNS management.
+There, create a new hosted zone

+C:\Code\gniriki.com\input\content\posts\r53-create-zone.png

+Next, you'll create an alias for your bucket which will map your domain to the Amazon endpoint.
+You can do this by creating a new record set:

+C:\Code\gniriki.com\input\content\posts\r53-create-alias.png

+**Remember to creat an alias for both  buckets (`www.domain.com` and `domain.com`)**

+After you configure Route 53, the last step will be to configure Amazon as your DNS provider.
+This heavily depends on where you've registered your domain, so I leave you to that.
+DNS values to use can be found next to newly created hosted zone:

+C:\Code\gniriki.com\input\content\posts\r53-dns.png

+Cheers,
+Bartosz